datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

 over again.

 It's a vicious cycle with no way but only one way out -- WRITE, CLEAN, CODE.

-Clean code means maintainablity, you can freely extend it without having to modify too much of the original code.

-It means testability, you can write, edit, modify, extend your way deep into the very core of the software without worrying about your commit breaking too many existing functionalities.

-It also means robustness, write code that are strong, bug-free, rich in features and exception handling that would still fight like a tough soldier after years of production.

 ## Meh, I'm Just Too Busy